elastic/integrations/packages/elasticsearch/docs/README.md

 the `hosts` list is interpreted by the module.

-* If `scope` is set to `node` (default), each entry in the `hosts` list indicates a distinct node in an elasticsearch cluster.
+* If `scope` is set to `node` (default), each entry in the `hosts` list indicates a distinct node in an Elasticsearch cluster.
-* If `scope` is set to `cluster`, each entry in the `hosts` list indicates a single endpoint for a distinct elasticsearch cluster (for example, a load-balancing proxy fronting the cluster).
+* If `scope` is set to `cluster`, each entry in the `hosts` list indicates a single endpoint for a distinct Elasticsearch cluster (for example, a load-balancing proxy fronting the cluster).